Skip to article frontmatterSkip to article content

 Artistic explorations

-As the overview above has shown, the developments of soundscape and sound object theory have been developed by people that identify both as artistic and scientific researchers, producing both artistic and scientific results This may be uncommon in some fields, but within sound and music, theoretical development can be seen as coming out of artistic practice, and the artistic practice has been inspired by the theoretical development.
-Here, we will look at some influential works that have been part of the same development.
+As the overview above shows, the development of soundscapes and sound object theory has been driven by researchers who identify as both artists and scientists, producing both artistic and scientific results.
+This may be uncommon in some fields, but in sound and music, theoretical development can be seen as emerging from creative practice, and artistic practice has been inspired by theoretical development.
+Here, we will look at some influential artworks that have been part of the same development.

 John Cage and 4’33’’

 John Cage (1912–1992) was an American composer and music theorist whose work challenged traditional notions of sound and music.
 One of his most influential and controversial pieces is 4’33’', composed in 1952.
-The piece consists of three movements, during which performers are instructed not to play their instruments.
+The piece consists of three movements, during which the performer is instructed not to play their instrument.
 Instead, the focus shifts to the ambient sounds of the environment, making the audience’s listening experience the central element of the composition.
-Cage’s work emphasizes the idea that silence is never truly silent.
+Cage’s work emphasises the idea that silence is never truly silent.
 The piece invites listeners to engage deeply with the sounds around them, blurring the line between music and environmental noise.
 4’33’’ is a seminal work in experimental music, influencing fields such as sound art, acoustic ecology, and contemporary composition.

 Pauline Oliveros and Deep Listening